jennguyen1/nhuyhoa/_posts/2015-07-26-SAS-Basics.md

 array ARRNAME(DIM) ELEM1 ELEM2 ELEM3 ...
 ELEMN;
 {% endhighlight %}

+Arrays may also be initialized with the appropriate dimensions and edited later to create new columns

+{% highlight r %}
+array ARRNAME(DIM);
+{% endhighlight %}

 Once declared, use a loop to iterate through an array and edit single elements as needed.
 The dimensions of an array can be accessed with `dim(ARRNAME)`.

 There are several shortcuts to choose variables to incorporate into an array